Welcome to Volume 4 of Executed to Suppress His Message.

 that they may be one, just as We are one; I in them and you in me, that they may be perfected in unity …

-There’s a lot of information in these verses.
-So let’s carefully study them.
+There’s a lot of information in these verses, so let’s carefully consider them.

 First, Jesus asked that every Christian would share the same intimate spiritual oneness that He and God the Father possess.
-Then He went on to state that the disciples had already received the same glory that He and the Father have.
-And finally, Jesus prayed that the entire Church would be forever one with both of these great beings.
+But then Jesus went on to state that His disciples had already received the same glory that He and the Father have.
+And finally, Jesus prayed that His entire Church would be forever one with both of these great beings.

 Then a few years later, the apostle Paul documented how the Father had honored the Lord’s request: